Category:

 We tend to focus on the recognized geniuses of customer service: the Nordstroms, Sewell Village Cadillacs, the Disney Organization, and regale in their ability to do “it” better.
 “It” is not their systems and procedures in delivering customer service, but is far more basic.
 “It” is their foundation, their culture, and whatever philosophical root makes it uncomfortable for the least of their staff to do it any other way.
 “It” gives them the confidence to empower their teams to greatness.
 Most important, achieving “It” is not that difficult once we understand what “It” is.

 To begin the process, you must listen.
 Not to me and not to your staff, because none of us are your customer.
-It is your customer who is the genius.
-He is the only one who can determine your success.
+It is your customers who are the genius.
+They are the only ones who can determine your success.
 And yet, when customer service systems are designed, often it is the customer who no one ever asks.

 I look at the process of determining what customers want the same way I look at a circle.
 There is no beginning and there is no end.
 The process just starts and continues.

-Creative listening takes on many forms, and each is incomplete in itself.
-As we add new methods of customer espionage we begin to understand how to distinguish ourselves from the competition.
+Creative listening takes on many forms, and each form is incomplete in itself.
+As we add new methods of customer espionage, we begin to understand how to distinguish ourselves from the competition.

 Listen to your customers.
-Learn to love survey cards and focus groups, because behind the anonymity of the survey and the darkened glass you will hear your customers and those of your competitors talk of their needs and desires.
+Learn to love surveys and focus groups, because behind the anonymity of the survey and the darkened glass, you will hear your customers – and those of your competitors – speak of their needs and desires.
 Be brave, because it is in their honesty that your future resides.
 Anticipate regional differences, because customer service expectations can vary greatly from market to market.
-But always take the higher standard, as increased customer service in markets that don’t expect it will increase customer response.
+But always take the higher standard, because increased customer service in markets that don’t expect it will increase customer response.

 Don’t be satisfied with the results.
-This is a process which is ongoing and is never complete.
+This is a process which is ongoing, never complete.
 Let an outsider, skilled as a facilitator, conduct the focus group sessions.
 If you sense the facilitator has a bias toward you in the sessions, change facilitators.
 You are after the truth, not a boosted ego.

 Learn to listen as your customer.
 Listening as your customer takes on several forms.
 My two favorites are by telephone and in person.

-Telephone your locations as a customer.
+Call your locations, as a customer.
 What do you hear?
-Hopefully your call was answered quickly and you didn’t wait on hold.
+Hopefully your call was answered quickly, and you didn’t wait on hold.
 These are the obvious hopefuls.
 There is more you should expect when you listen to the conversation as your customer would.
 Ask questions about products and services.
 Did your staff realize the opportunity of the call?
 Did they realize that when you asked questions you might be a new customer, unfamiliar with not only what you asked, but with what you didn’t ask – your hours, your services, your locations, and anything else that might draw you in?
-As hokey as it sounds, and as often as I have heard it said, did you see the enthusiasm, the pride of the organization, the thrill of service jump out at you through the telephone?
+As hokey as it sounds, and as often as I have heard it said, did you hear the enthusiasm, pride of the organization, thrill of service jump out at you through the telephone?

-Tape the call.
-There is no better way to explain the opportunity to your staff and to the person you spoke with than letting the person hear what they said.
+Record the calls.
+There’s no better way to explain the opportunity to your staff and to the person you spoke with than letting the person hear what they said.
 It is the greatest of telephone training tools.

 Define your customer.
 Forget for a minute defining your customer by their demographics or psychographics.
 The customer is much easier to define.
 Each level of the organization has its own customer, and as management it is your responsibility to focus each level of the organization to provide passionate service to its customer.

-And don’t forget the process of improvement.
+Perpetuate the process of improvement.
 Listen creatively.
 Do it and do it often.
 Follow through, because it is through the follow-through that the process begins to work.
-Involve the most senior of your team as well as the most junior in searching out what your customers need and to uncover their hidden messages of what will make them happier.
+Involve the most senior of your team, as well as the most junior, in searching out what your customers need and uncovering their hidden messages of what will make them happier.
 This is the opportunity of a lifetime.

-Do you have further questions about improving your franchise system?
+Do you have questions about improving your franchise system?

-MSA can provide expert guidance on maintaining a successful and sustainable franchise system that delivers your brand promise to customers.
+MSA Worldwide provides expert guidance on maintaining a successful and sustainable franchise system that delivers your brand promise to customers.
+Contact us today for a complimentary consultation.

 Get Strategic Advice